-2.8 Innovation and Creativity Policies:
+3.8 Innovation and Creativity Policies:

 - a.
-The use of discretion to allow relaxations to Land Use Bylaw regulations or alternative solutions to City standards should be encouraged where the proposed solution better implements outcomes consistent with the goals of the Guidebook and the vision and objectives of the Municipal - and objectives of the Municipal Development Plan. - Regulatory changes that reduce or eliminate barriers to innovative and alternative uses of space should be encouraged.
+The use of discretion to allow relaxations to Land Use Bylaw regulations or alternative solutions to City standards should be encouraged where the proposed solution better implements outcomes consistent with the goals of the Guidebook and the vision and objectives of the Municipal Development Plan. - b.
+Regulatory changes that reduce or eliminate barriers to innovative and alternative uses of space should be encouraged.